 We acquire and develop healthcare facilities and lease the facilities to healthcare operating companies under long-term net leases.
 We also make mortgage loans to healthcare operators secured by their real estate assets.
 We selectively make loans to certain of our operators through our taxable REIT subsidiary, the proceeds of which are used for acquisitions and working capital.
-We consider our lending business an important element of our overall business strategy for two primary reasons: (1) it provides opportunities to make income-earning investments that yield attractive risk-adjusted returns in an industry in which our management has expertise, and (2) by making debt capital available to certain qualified operators, we believe we create for our company a competitive advantage over other buyers of, and financing sources for, healthcare facilities.
+We consider our lending business an important element of our overall business strategy for two primary reasons: (1) it provides opportunities to make incomeearning investments that yield attractive risk-adjusted returns in an industry in which our management has expertise, and (2) by making debt capital available to certain qualified operators, we believe we create for our company a competitive advantage over other buyers of, and financing sources for, healthcare facilities.
 For purpose of Statement of Financial Accounting Standards (SFAS) No. 131, Disclosures about Segments of an Enterprise and Related Information, we conduct business operations in one segment.

 At December 31, 2005, we owned 14 operating healthcare facilities and held a mortgage loan secured by another.
 In addition, we were in process of developing three additional healthcare facilities that were not yet in operation.
 We had one acquisition loan outstanding, the proceeds of which our tenant used for the acquisition of six hospital operating companies.
 The 17 facilities we owned and the one facility that secured our mortgage loan were in nine states, had a carrying cost of approximately \$331.2 million (including the balance of our mortgage loan) and comprised approximately 66.1% of our total assets.
 Our acquisition and other loans of approximately \$48.2 million represented approximately 9.6% of our total assets.
+We do not expect such loan assets at any time to exceed 20% of our total assets.
 We also had cash and temporary investments of approximately \$59.1 million that represented approximately 11.8% of our assets.
 Subsequent to December 31, 2005, we used \$29.0 million of cash to pay down debt and \$7.2 million for distributions to shareholders.